runger1101001/cy_serial_bridge/README.md

 - Use an OS-agnostic CLI and/or Python API to provision CY7C652xx chips with the correct VID, PID, description, and serial number values

 ### You should *not* use this driver if you want to
-- Ship an easy solution that works with no additional user setup on Windows machines
+- Ship an easy solution that works with no additional user setup on Windows machines (see Windows section below)
-- Just use the serial bridge chip as a plug-and-play COM port (just use USCU to configure it in that case!)
+- Just use the serial bridge chip as a USB-UART adapter only (in this case, just use USCU to configure it once and then use a regular serial port library to operate it)
-- Rapidly switch between I2C/SPI/UART modes (it takes almost half a second to reprogram the config block and re-enumerate the device)
+- Rapidly switch between I2C/SPI/UART modes (it takes up to a few seconds to reprogram the config block and re-enumerate the device)
-- Do continuous UART transfers (see below)

 ## Warnings

-This driver is not very well tested yet, and I would advise against relying on it for anything important.
+This driver is not very well tested yet, and I would advise against relying on it for anything important without additional testing.
 I am testing it only with a CY7C65211 dev kit, and have not tried it with the single-purpose devices or with a dual-channel device like the CY7C65215.
 It should work for those devices, but I cannot guarantee anything.

 Additionally, I assume that it would be possible to brick your CY7C652xx by loading an incorrect configuration block onto it.
-I would highly recommend doing a load operation first to download the configuration block from your specific model of chip, and then modifying it and writing it back.
+Rather than downloading any of the configuration bin files in this repo, I would highly recommend doing a load operation first to download the configuration block from your specific model of chip, and then modifying it and writing it back (this is already how the reconfigure functionality works).
 Writing back configurations obtained from anywhere else could be a dangerous operation!
 I take no responsibility for any chips bricked through usage of this tool.

 ## Functionality
 ### Currently Supported